Bruce Gilley: Hong Kong independence

 Gilley's views about colonialism were strongly influenced by his years as a journalist when he worked in Hong Kong.
-During his stay the British transferred their crown colony Hong Kong to China on the first of July 1997.
+During his stay, the British transferred their Colony of Hong Kong to the People's Republic of China (PRC) on 1 July 1997.
 The tremendous fear among the population of Hong Kong prior to the transfer of power to China in 1997 made a big impression on him.